Robert Hertzberg: Political career

 Hertzberg experience with politics begin at 19 as a driver for State Senator Mervyn Dymally, who ran in the Lieutenant Governor of California race, in 1974.
 There he built his networks within the Latino political circles, including Gloria Molina, Richard Alatorre, and Antonio Villaraigosa.
 Hertzberg did legal work for Los Angeles County Supervisor Gloria Molina.
 He was later appointed to the California State Board of Pharmacy.

 California State Assembly

 Campaigns

 In 1994, Hertzberg contemplated running for the 40th Assembly District, which encompassed North Hollywood to Canoga Park in the San Fernando Valley, but never announced his candidacy.

 In 1996, Assemblywoman Barbara Friedman of the 40th Assembly District termed out.
-In the March Democratic primaries, Hertzberg ran against Francine Oschin, aide to Los Angeles City Councilman Hal Bernson.
+In the March Democratic primaries, Hertzberg ran against Francine Oschin, aide to Los Angeles City Councilmember Hal Bernson.
 According to the California Political Almanac, Hertzberg "racked up a sheaf of endorsements and raised well over $200,000 for the primary."
 He won the primary with 72% of the vote.
 In the November general election, Hertzberg had a 59–31% victory over Republican Ron Culver.

 In 1998 and 2000, Hertzberg was re-elected with 69% and 70% respectively.